rclone/rclone/CONTRIBUTING.md

 Great, you can now compile and execute your own version of rclone:

     go build
     ./rclone version

+(Note that you can also replace `go build` with `make`, which will include a more accurate version number in the executable as well as enable you to specify more build options.)
 Finally make a branch to add your new feature

     git checkout -b my-new-feature